-The valuation of the property is inclusive of a roughly rectangular area of private ground which bounds the house on all sides.
-This should be verified from the Title.
+The valuation of the property is inclusive of an area of private garden ground which bounds the house on three sides.
+The property is accessed over ground forming part of the Title of the adjoining house.
+These aspects should be verified from the Title.